Rod McGaughy

 Rodney Henry McGaughy (December 19, 1923 – October 10, 2011) was an American film and television actor.

 Life and career

 McGaughy was born in Los Angeles, California, the son of Rubin McGaughy and Allie May, a member of the Order of the Eastern Star.
-He served in the armed forces during World War II.
 He began his screen career in 1955, appearing in the syndicated western television series Annie Oakley.
 In 1958, he played an uncredited role of a townsman in an episode of the NBC western television series The Californians.
 During his screen career, he performed on rodeo, and was a stuntman in the 1965 film The Great Race.